-- 107.118.
-Unless otherwise directed by the Board, the following lists the order of events at an in-person Public Hearing conducted in the community: - (a) Opening prayer;
+- 108. Unless otherwise directed by the Board, the following lists the order of events at an inperson Public Hearing conducted in the community: - (a) Opening prayer; - (b) Opening remarks by the Chairperson, which shall include the purpose of the Public Hearing and the scope of matters to be considered by the Board; - (c) Introduction of the Board Members and staff; - (d) Identification and introduction of the parties; - (e) Explanation of Elders and their role in the Hearing; - (f) Identification of any motions or objections; - (g) Technical Presentations by the Proponent;

-- (b) Opening remarks by the Chairperson, which shall include the purpose of the Public Hearing and the scope of matters to be considered by the Board; - (c) Introduction of the Board Members and staff; - (d) Identification and introduction of the parties; - (e) Explanation of Fregarding the participation of Elders and their role in the Hearing; - (f) Identification of any motions or objections; - (g) Technical Presentations by the Proponent; - (h) Questioning of the Proponent by parties, the Board staff and the Board; - (i) Technical presentations by Authorizing Agencies and Intervenors; - (j) Questioning of Authorizing Agencies and Intervenors by other Authorizing Agencies and Intervenors, the Proponent, Board staff and the Board; - (k) Presentations and questioning of the Proponent and Intervenors during the informal Community Roundtable and Community Public Evening Sessions; - (l) Final closing statements from Community Representatives; - (m) Final closing statements by Authorizing Agencies, other Intervenors and the Proponent; - (n) Closing remarks by the Chairperson; and - (o) Closing Prayer.
+- (h) Questioning of the Proponent by parties, the Board staff and the Board; - (i) Technical Presentations by Authorizing Agencies and Intervenors; - Questioning of Authorizing Agencies and Intervenors by other Authorizing Agencies and Intervenors, the Proponent, Board staff and the Board; - (k) Presentations and questioning of the Proponent and Intervenors during the informal Community Roundtable and Community Evening Sessions; - (1) Final closing statements from Community Representatives; - (m) Final closing statements by Authorizing Agencies, other Intervenors and the Proponent; - (n) Closing remarks by the Chairperson; and - (o) Closing Prayer.

-Presentation of Information, Documents, Evidence and Exhibits
+Presentation of Evidence and Exhibits

-- A person giving technical evidence at an in-person Public Hearing shall do so under oath or affirmation, administered by a person authorized by law to administer oaths and affirmations.
-Elders, holders of Inuit Qaujimajatuqangit, Community Knowledge or Indigenous Knowledge and Community Representatives are not required to make their submissions under oath or affirmation. - of witnesses at an in-person Public Hearing shall be limited to the scope of the project proposal or other Proceeding, the assessment of the project proposal or other Proceeding, the assessment of the project proposal or other Proceeding, technical comment submissions and any issues formulated by the Board for determination.
+- 109. A person giving technical evidence at an in-person Public Hearing shall do so under oath or affirmation, administered by a person authorized by law to administer oaths and affirmations.
+Elders and Community Representatives are not required to make their submissions under oath or affirmation. - 110.
+The presentation of evidence by a witness or a panel of witnesses at an in-person Public Hearing shall be limited to the scope of the project proposal or other Proceeding, the assessment of the project proposal or other Proceeding, technical comment submissions and any issues formulated by the Board for determination. - 111.
+The Board may permit a party to lead evidence in relation to additional matters outside the limits set out in Rule 110 if the Board determines such information is relevant and may be useful to the Board in reaching its decision. - 112.
+Parties wishing to rely on Documents not filed with the Board prior to the Public Hearing shall provide the Documents to the Board to be marked as formal Exhibits in the Public Hearing Record. - 113.
+If during the Public Hearing there are no objections by the parties or the Board to an Exhibit being included in the Public Hearing Record, and if there are no claims for confidentiality in respect of the Exhibit, the Board may enter the Exhibit in the Public Hearing Record.
+Within a reasonable time following the Public Hearing, the Board shall make a copy of all Exhibits entered in the Public Hearing Record available on the Board's public registry.

-- the Board may permit a partyParty to lead provide information, Documents and evidence in relation to additional matters outside the limits set out in Rule 120120110 if the Board determines such information, Documents and evidence isare relevant and material to the Proceedings and may be useful to the Board in reaching its decision. - Hearing Record.
-The Board may direct the Party proposing to file such Documents to distribute sufficient hard copies, or otherwise circulate the Documents (in other formats acceptable to the Board) to the Board, Parties and the public participating in the Public Hearing. - If during the Public Hearing there are no objections by the Parties or the Board to an Exhibit being included in the Public Hearing Record, and if there are no claims for confidentiality in respect of the Exhibit, the Board may enter the Exhibit in the Public Hearing Record.
-Within a reasonable time following the Public Hearing, the Board shall make a copy of all Exhibits entered in the Public Hearing Record available on the Board's public registry. - 113.124.
-If a partyParty or the Board objects to the filing of an Exhibit in the Public Hearing Record, the Board will mark, but not enter the Exhibit and will then consider any objections to entering the Exhibit as an oral motion to be handled as set out in Rules 505047 and 515148. - H14.125.
+- 114. If a party or the Board objects to the filing of an Exhibit in the Public Hearing Record, the Board will mark, but not enter the Exhibit and will then consider any objections to entering the Exhibit as an oral motion to be handled as set out in Rules 47 and 48. - 115.
 If the Board upholds an objection to entering an Exhibit, the Exhibit will be described in the Exhibits List as "marked but not be entered" and the Exhibit will not be entered in the Public Hearing Record or considered by the Board during decision-making.
-If the Board does not uphold the objection, the Exhibit will be entered in the Public Hearing Record as described in Rule 123123113.
+If the Board does not uphold the objection, the Exhibit will be entered in the Public Hearing Record as described in Rule 113.